Blackyfi/todo_app/associative-table.md

 ### One-to-Many: categories to tasks
 - Each category can have multiple tasks
-- Each task belongs to exactly one category
+- Each task may belong to one category or have no category
 - Foreign key: `tasks.categoryId` references `categories.id`
 - ON DELETE CASCADE: When a category is deleted, all associated tasks are also deleted